Ohio State SAT Scores: Full Breakdown

 Ohio State’s SAT code for submitting official test scores is 1592.

-While Ohio State no longer requires its applicants to submit standardized test scores, those who do and gain admission are often high scorers.
-However, choosing not to submit scores will not harm an applicant.
-In the end, whether or not to take and submit the SAT is a personal decision.
+Since Ohio State now requires all students to submit a standardized test score, it is important that you begin preparing early to take the SAT or the ACT.
+Deciding between the exams is a personal decision, however, as Ohio State does not prefer one test over the other.
 Each student must make this decision based on their strengths, priorities, and goals.
 If you are considering taking the ACT, check out our article about Ohio State ACT scores!

 We’ll review your essay